asumagic/ntl/README.md

 # **nanoThallium** (ntl) - RISC ISA

-nanoThallium or ntl for short is a reduced instruction set computing architecture __(RISC)__.
+nanoThallium or ntl for short is a reduced instruction set computing architecture __(RISC)__, inspired by various architectures.
-It is a simple architecture I'm building for fun.
-It's meant to be simple to implement in hardware or software.

-A FPGA-based implementation is planned.
+The ultimate goal is to have a complete SystemVerilog implementation capable of driving video, audio and some other IO on the C5G dev board (Cyclone V GX starter kit from terasic).

 There are multiple projects related to this main repository:
 - [`ntl-asm`](https://github.com/AsuMagic/ntl-asm): The reference assembler